rohaquinlop/fastiter/README.md

 # ⚡️ FastIter

-> Parallel iterators for Python 3.14+ that actually work
+> Parallel iterators for Python 3.14+

 **2-5x faster** processing for large datasets using Python's new free-threaded mode.